enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 ### $minutes

 The `$minute` date operator is used to extract the exact minute the document was made on.
-The output goes from 0-59.
+The output goes from 0 to 59.

 Example:
 ```js